Barred from Proselytizing in China, Mormons Try a Chinatown

 “It varies, from shock that this white guy’s talking to them, to the hand in the face if they don’t want to talk to you,” said Hess.

-Residents said they were surprised to see Hess and other Mormons around the neighbourhood, but had grown used to them.
+Residents said they were surprised to see Hess and other Mormons around the neighborhood, but had grown used to them.

 That doesn’t mean some residents haven’t absorbed the Mormon message.
 “A lot of Chinese people know about Christianity,” Hess said.